gcuddy/gcuddy.github.io/_posts/2019-09-28-state-of-criticism.md

 ---
 title: The State of Criticism
 description: Reflecting on the state of criticism in theatre and beyond in 2019.
+excerpt: <p>Reflecting on the state of criticism in theatre and beyond in 2019.</p>
 layout: post
 series: "The Future of Theatre"
 categories: